 Water utility providers issue boil water notices as a safety precaution following water infrastructure breakdowns, flooding incidents, and contamination risks.
 During these notices, residents should:

-• Check for announcements through local news broadcasts and official social media channels, as well as the City of Houston's website.
+You can check for announcements through local news broadcasts, official social media channels, and the City of Houston's website.

 Residents can take several proactive steps to ensure their drinking water remains safe and of high quality: